lightray22/andromeda-desktop-clients/README.md

   - Qt (Windows/macOS: >= 6.5, Linux: >= 5.12)

 These libraries are dynamically linked and must be available at runtime.
+On Windows this means the folders containing the DLLs for each library must be in your $PATH.
 Some other dependencies will be fetched by cmake and built in-tree.

 ### Supported Platforms